Get prepared for winter weather and storms

 - Website: www.EmergencyInfoBC.ca

 - X: @EmergencyInfoBC

 Warming centres and shelters

-Temporary winter shelters and extreme weather response shelters are funded by BC Housing and operated by their partners for people experiencing homelessness.
+Temporary winter shelters and extreme weather response shelter spaces are funded by BC Housing and operated by community partners for people experiencing homelessness.

 During cold weather events, emergency warming centres and general warming spaces locations are listed on EmergencyMapBC.ca at the discretion of First Nations and local governments.
 If warming centres are not listed on the map in your area, contact your Band office or local government.